 The trick to expertly smoked pork ribs is knowing when they’re done.
 Unlike other meats, you can’t rely on an instant-read thermometer because the thin meat and bones make it difficult to get an accurate read.
 Instead, BBQ pros and enthusiasts alike use a combination of look and feel to determine when ribs are done.

-How to maintain airflow during cooking
+How to add moisture before and during cooking